tetratelabs/wazero/RATIONALE.md

 In short, wazero defined system configuration in `ModuleConfig`, not a WASI type.
 This allows end-users to switch from one spec to another with minimal impact.
 This has other helpful benefits, as centralized resources are simpler to close coherently (ex via `Module.Close`).

+In reflection, this worked well as more ABI became usable in wazero.
+For example, `GOARCH=wasm GOOS=js` code uses the same `ModuleConfig` (and `FSConfig`) WASI uses, and in compatible ways.

 ### Background on `ModuleConfig` design